cecileung1208/Financial-and-Election-Data-Analysis/README.md

 Calculate the following:
 * Total Months
 * Total Profits
-* Average Profit Change during the Entire Period
+* Average Profit Change During the Entire Period
 * Greatest Profit Increase in Month and Amount
 * Greatest Profit Decrease in Month and Amount